 And in 2014, Nima Doma’s husband was killed, along with 15 other sherpas, during the avalanche near Everest base camp.

-Generally the widow women were expected to morn the loss of the husbands and renouncing colorful clothing, jewelry, and were even sometimes deemed inauspicious during the festival times.
+Generally, the widow women were expected to mourn the loss of the husbands and renounce colorful clothing, jewelry, and were even sometimes deemed inauspicious during the festival times.

 However, these two sherpa widows planned on changing this.
 With the thought of changing this tradition and honoring their husbands who passed away climbing Everest, they attempted to summit Everest and were successfully able to do so in 2019.

 Hurdling through many challenges in their lives from the physical training they took to scale Mt.
 Everest and the emotional toll they took after losing their husbands it was a tough journey for them as they passed through the highs and lows of women discrimination.

 Today these two women are guiding smaller treks to the Himalayas and are proud that they were able to honor their husbands by walking the path their husbands once walked.